Iodine deficiency: Diagnosis

-The diagnostic workup of a suspected iodine deficiency includes signs and symptoms as well as possible risk factors mentioned above.
+The diagnostic workup of a suspected iodine deficiency includes signs and symptoms and possible risk factors mentioned above.
 A 24-hour urine iodine collection is a useful medical test, as approximately 90% of ingested iodine is excreted in the urine.
 For the standardized 24-hour test, a 50 mg iodine load is given first, and 90% of this load is expected to be recovered in the urine of the following 24 hours.
-Recovery of less than 90% is taken to mean high retention, that is, iodine deficiency.
+Recovering less than 90% means high retention, that is, iodine deficiency.
 The recovery may, however, be well less than 90% during pregnancy, and an intake of goitrogens can alter the test results.

-If a 24-hour urine collection is not practical, a random urine iodine-to-creatinine ratio can alternatively be used.
-However, the 24-hour test is found to be more reliable.
+If a 24-hour urine collection is impractical, a random urine iodine-to-creatinine ratio can be used.
+However, the 24-hour test is more reliable.

 A general idea of whether a deficiency exists can be determined through a functional iodine test in the form of an iodine skin test.
 In this test, the skin is painted with an iodine solution: if the iodine patch disappears quickly, this is taken as a sign of iodine deficiency.
-However, no accepted norms exist on the expected time interval for the patch to disappear, and in persons with dark skin color the disappearance of the patch may be difficult to assess.
+However, no accepted norms exist on the expected time interval for the patch to disappear, and in persons with dark skin color, the disappearance of the patch may be difficult to assess.
 If a urine test is taken shortly after, the results may be altered due to the iodine absorbed previously in a skin test.